shervin31/Bank-Marketing-Campaign-Optimization/README.md

 1.  **Deploy the Predictive Model:** Integrate the XGBoost model into the lead management system to score clients *before* calling.
 Focus efforts only on the high-probability segment.
 2.  **Quality Over Quantity:** Train agents to focus on **driving engagement and longer conversations** rather than maximizing call volume.
 Implement better call scripts to achieve this.
 3.  **Implement a Call Policy:** Analysis suggests diminishing returns after multiple calls to the same client.
-A policy limiting contacts per client could improve overall team efficiency.
+A policy limiting the number of contacts per client could improve overall team efficiency.